 Step into the future of legal expertise!
 Join our Advanced Certification Program in Intellectual Property Law, created by The Legal School in collaboration with Khaitan & Co.
 Designed for fresh law graduates and professionals, this unique course boosts your legal career.
 Don’t miss this opportunity—enquire today to secure your spot!

-Forms of Intellectual Properties Provided in International Law
+Forms of Intellectual Property Provided in International Law

 Copyrights